 The situation: You comment on someone’s Instagram post.
 Another friend replies to your comment.
 Do you take your response to the DMs, or do have a full-blown conversation in your mutual pal’s comments?

 The proper response: “Feel free to comment away — as long as it’s friendly!” says Howell.
-“I love the engagement in Instagram comments.
+“I love the engagement in the Instagram comments.
 It’s how people’s [followings] grow, too.”
-Just keep in mind that your friend is getting a notification with each comment, so don’t go too crazy.
+Just keep in mind that your friend is getting a notification with each comment, so do not go too crazy.
 If you are making plans (and especially if the original photo poster isn’t involved), switch to texting instead.

 The situation: You are playing hooky and just posted an Instagram story — then remembered your boss follows you.

 The proper response: “First, check to see if your boss is in the ‘viewed by’ list,” suggests Ring.
 “If not, delete and hope for the best.
 If your boss saw it and brings it up, apologize.
 Social media lying always gets ugly.
 You’re better off being honest.”

 Consider it a reminder to think before you post, even if it is just a mindless story or tweet.
 “Quick-draw thumbs can cost you a job, a relationship, a friend, money and about a million other things,” says Ring.
 “Always think about every possible outcome that one post could cause.
 Then think about them again.
 And again.
 And again.”

 The situation: Your Insta-stories can get a little NSFW.
 Should you block your coworkers?

 The proper response: Unless you work at a bar, says Howell, “I’d hide them.”
 If you are worried people will notice and think you are unfriendly, consider posting anything scandalous to close friends and the puppy pics to all.
 But if you are that concerned about your coworkers reading into your Instagram settings, it might be time to reevaluate your workplace.